Perseverance in prayer can ignite grace to overcome blindness of spirit

 Everywhere – everywhere – family and friends are succumbing to the spirit of the age.

-Forsaking the Faith of their Fathers, they strain to capture elusive visions of happiness and false promises of hope, clutching at satanic substitutes for God – diabolical counterfeits specifically designed to ensnare each individual soul.
+Forsaking the Faith of their Fathers, they strain to capture elusive visions of happiness and false promises of hope, clutching at satanic substitutes for God – diabolical counterfeits specifically tailored to each individual soul, and designed to ensnare and damn.

 Amid our civilization's accelerating demise, pews are emptying and churches are closing.
 Meanwhile, too many priests and pastors – malformed in the very Faith they're called to uphold – are at a loss of what to do, and simply bide their time by managing the decline.